Portrayed by: Connie Britton

 “You can become hard, and you can become cynical and I don’t want that to happen to you.”

-This is where her compassion became her greatest weapon and strength because she understood that having a soft hard in a cruel world isn’t a weakness, it is a strength.
+This is where her compassion became her greatest weapon and strength because she understood that having a soft heart in a cruel world isn’t a weakness, it is a strength.
 It’s easy to become hard and cynical.

 It is easy to give in to the darkness within us and to stop making the right choices because they become harder to conquer.
 But through everything, Tami fought to ensure that she kept her empathy at bay even while she was visibly frazzled.